Question: What causes left or right ovary pain during period?

 What to do?

 If you’ve completed having kids, there is an option to remove your uterus (hysterectomy).
-This is because, since endometrial cell are lodged in the muscle of the uterus, removal will ensure cure.
+This is because, since endometrial cell are lodged in the muscle of the uterus, removal often gives permanent relief from adenomyosis.
+MSD Manuals

 On the other hand, this option may not be available if you still wish to conceive.
-Pain medication and hormone therapy will subside pain.
+Pain medication, hormone therapy and sometimes a hormone-releasing intrauterine device (IUD) can help to reduce bleeding and pain in many women.

 5. Pelvic inflammatory disease